DustinGrau/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 ### ESP32: First-Time Upload

 **STOP, READ!** If you are looking for instructions for over-the-air (OTA) updates without a USB cable, AND your device has been flashed with the v6.x firmware, then you may skip to the "Standard Updates" section.
 Otherwise, you will need to upload the software using a USB cable via **either** of the 2 methods listed below.
+This process is required to create a custom partition scheme on the device which provides the ability to use Over-the-Air (OTA) updates. **This scheme changed as of v6.0.0 to support a larger firmware file which is why the process is necessary for users who were previously on a firmware release in v5.x or earlier.**

-One more time, the following process is necessary if either of these situations applies to you:
+One more time, the following steps MUST be taken if either of these situations applies to you:

-- If you are using your own ESP32 controller or do not see a WiFi network for your Proton Pack when the device is powered up, then the microcontroller has likely not been flashed with the GPStar firmware to enable that feature.
+- If you are using your own ESP32 controller direct from Amazon or another supplier, then the microcontroller has not been flashed with the GPStar firmware to enable the OTA upload feature and the manual flashing process is required.
-- Or, if you are performing the first update to the v6.x firmware you will need to perform the manual flashing process.
+- Or, if you are performing the first firmware update since the introduction of v6.x you will need to perform the manual flashing process.
 We need to make room for larger firmware files and this can only be done by repartitioning the device's internal 4MB storage area.

 **Troubleshooting:** When using a USB cable, if your ESP32 controller does not appear as a serial device it may be required to install a driver for the "CP210x USB to UART Bridge" onto your computer.
 A driver for Windows and macOS is available [via Silicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) and has proved useful.